pugitos/Python-App-for-Insertion-sorting-Algorithm-test-simulation-/README.md

 Abstraction: The user would only need to know that this will sort alphabet order of the names given in the list.
 There are able to add as much as they like into the list.

-Algorithm Design: UserInput are (input list and asking if they want to keep adding more into the list), Output( sorted list for the user)
+Algorithm Design: UserInput are (input Making the list, Click button to start the sorting ), Output(sorted list for the user)

 Diagram: